liangjiaoxue/PythonNGSTools/README.md

 #MUMmerSNPs2VCF.py
-This code convert output file from show-snps of MUMmer into VCF format.
+This code converts output file from show-snps of MUMmer into VCF format.
 "-x 1" option should be turned on so that reference fasta is not needed.

 Usage: